Intel Arc A380 – Does it encode?!?

 What the fuck S.... - Anonymous

 This is probably the first thought most are thinking when we choose this PC as my test bench for the Intel ARC.
 It's 4th gen and doesn't have bridge support because all of the techs are in 2013.
-In fact, it's probably a miracle that the Intel ARC even booted up on such an old motherboard (we unironically kept the manufacturer ASRock synced ).
+It's probably a miracle that the Intel ARC even booted up on such an old motherboard (we unironically kept the manufacturer ASRock synced ).
 This is what I used when we streamed with Nvidia.
 Streamers would often have a secondary PC and the only goal of that PC is to transcode data and send it off to the server.
 Not just for the reasons that we're too cheap to invest in a 2080 or above and do everything on a single PC.
 But there's always a risk of a hard crash while gaming.
 So, instead of taking down your entire channel. you can at least go into standby and talk to peeps while your main rebooted.
 Redundancy.

 We also used this as the media PC hooked up to our main TV for getting anime from "The usual sources" which are outside of the scope of this article.

 This build is responsible for a lot of the videos you see on this site.
 We could make and edit the video on my main, and then let this idle away for a day or two making the video while we write up the article.
-Chances are, it's probably similar to what a lot of people start off with when they're building a desktop out of hand-me-down technology.
+Chances are, it's probably similar to what a lot of people start with when they're building a desktop out of hand-me-down technology.
 I think we spent $20 and that was for the heatsink on this bad boy.
 Thus, the intel ARC card is probably the biggest investment we've spent on this box.

 This is also an excellent test bed because, underneath the borderline worst-case scenario, we will see how well and how fast videos are encoded with software and how big of a difference a card like an ARC can make even in a system like this.
 Because of the lack of bridge support the ARC will probably perform at its absolute worst.